top of page

 Our minds are constantly active, whether it’s at work, keeping our homes running smoothly or caring for children.
 In today’s world with the 24-hour news cycle and social media, our minds are taking in and making sense of more data than ever before.
 The mind is even highly active even while sleeping, at it is busy sifting through the content of the day and deciding what gets stored as memory and what is forgotten.
 The mind needs periods of adequate rest to operate optimally.

 You may need more mental rest if you find yourself more forgetful than usual, if you feel overwhelmed or if you have difficulty focusing or making decisions.
 Ways that you can give your mind rest include reducing social media use, taking a vacation or practicing mindfulness throughout the day.
-After getting adequate mental rest your mind should feel calm and clear.
+After getting adequate mental rest, your mind should feel calm and clear.

 3 | Social Rest